Ajinkya-Ghuge/comment-to-dm-by-InstagraphAPI/README.md

 📩 Insta Auto DM Bot — Comment to DM System
-A powerful automation tool built with Python to send DMs to users who comment on your Instagram reel.
+A powerful automation tool built with Python to send DMs to users who comment on your Instagram Reel.
 Perfect for creators, marketers, and brands to instantly engage with their audience — boosting loyalty, clicks, and conversions.

 ⚡ What It Does
 🔎 Scans comments on your Instagram Reel

 💌 Sends a personalized DM to every commenter